Lazerbeak12345/chaml/README.md

 #### `Char`

 A constructor inheriting from `Int`.
-Like bool it is, by default, globalised.
+Like bool it is, by default, globalized.

 - getCode returns the charcode
 - other